 Change the fifth paragraph as follows:

 Within a robust security network (RSN), association is handled differently.
 In an RSNA, the IEEE 802.1X Port determines when to allow data traffic across an IEEE 802.11 link.
 A single IEEE 802.1X Port maps to one association, and each association maps to an IEEE 802.1X Port.
 An IEEE 802.1X Port consists of an IEEE 802.1X Controlled Port and an IEEE 802.1X Uncontrolled Port.
-The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs until an IEEE 802.1X authentication procedure completes successfully over the Authentication frame exchanges carrying EAPOL PDUs(#Ed) (if using IEEE 802.1X authentication utilizing Authentication frame) and the IEEE 802.1X Uncontrolled Port.
+The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs until an IEEE 802.1X authentication procedure completes successfully over (#1195)the IEEE 802.1X Uncontrolled Port.
 Once the AKM completes successfully, data protection is enabled to prevent unauthorized access, and the IEEE 802.1X Controlled Port unblocks to allow protected data traffic.
-IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X Uncontrolled Port or Authentication frames carrying EAPOL PDUs(#Ed).
+IEEE 802.1X Supplicants and Authenticators exchange protocol information via the IEEE 802.1X Uncontrolled Port(#1195)(#Ed).
 It is expected that most other protocol exchanges use the IEEE 802.1X Controlled Ports.
 However, a given protocol might need to bypass the authorization function and make use of the IEEE 802.1X Uncontrolled Port.

 TGbi editor: Modify Clause 4.5.4.2 as follows (track change on):